Does Your Market Research/Data Analytics Company

 Full Description of ISO 27001 and ISO 27002 (the controls applicable to ISO 27001)

 The information security management system preserves the confidentiality, integrity and availability of information by applying a risk management process and gives confidence to interested parties that risks are adequately managed.
-It is important that the information security management system is part of and integrated with the organization’s processes and overall management structure and that information security is considered in the design of processes, information systems, and controls.
-It is expected that an information security management system implementation will be scaled in accordance with the needs of the organization.
+It is important that the information security management system is part of an integrated with the organization’s processes and overall management structure and that information security is considered in the design of processes, information systems, and controls.
 This International Standard can be used by internal and external parties to assess the organization’s ability to meet the organization’s own information security requirements.
 The order in which requirements are presented in this International Standard does not reflect their importance or imply the order in which they are to be implemented.
 The list items are enumerated for reference purpose only.
 ISO/IEC 27000 describes the overview and the vocabulary of information security management systems, referencing the information security management system family of standards (including ISO/IEC 27003, ISO/IEC 27004 and ISO/IEC 27005), with related terms and definitions.

 ISO/IEC 27002 is a code of practice - a generic, advisory document, not a formal specification such as ISO/IEC 27001.
 It recommends information security controls addressing information security control objectives arising from risks to the confidentiality, integrity and availability of information.
 Organizations that adopt ISO/IEC 27002 must assess their own information risks, clarify their control objectives and apply suitable controls (or indeed other forms of risk treatment) using the standard for guidance.